Dr Dimitrios Pezaros, CEng, SMIEEE, SMACM

 Prior to joining Glasgow, Dr Pezaros has held postdoctoral and senior research associate positions at Lancaster University, where he has worked on a number of EPSRC and EU-funded projects in the areas of network measurement and management, traffic engineering, autonomic communications, and network resilience.
 He holds a BSc (Hons.) and a PhD in Computer Science from Lancaster University, and has been a doctoral fellow of Agilent Technologies Inc. between 2000 and 2004.
-He is a chartered engineer, a fellow of the HEA, and a senior member of the IEEE.
+He is a chartered engineer, a fellow of the HEA, and a senior member of the IEEE and the ACM.

 Visit our recently launched

 management for cloud data centers has won the best paper award at

 The Glasgow Raspberry Pi Cloud makes the news: Lego helps computing science students build future careers